lorint/brick/README.md

     bin/rails g brick:install

 Inside the generated file many options exist, and one of which is `Brick.additional_references` which defines additional foreign key associations, and even shows some suggested ones where possible.
 By default these are commented out, and by un-commenting the ones you would like (or perhaps even all of them), then it is as if these foreign keys were present to provide referential integrity.
 If you then start up a `rails c` you'll find that appropriate belongs_to and has_many associations are automatically fleshed out.
 Even has_many :through associations are provided when possible associative tables are identified -- that is, tables having only foreign keys that refer to other tables.

+### 1.f.
+Autogenerate Model Files

+You can throw anything at it -- singular / plural / uppercase / lower / etc. Knows how to properly set self.table_name = '....', primary_key = '...ID'.

+On associations it sets the class_name, foreign_key, and for has_many :through the source, and inverse_of when any of those are necessary.
+If they're not needed (which is pretty common of course when following standard Rails conventions) then it refrains.

+It also knows how to deal with Postgres schemas, building out modules for anything that's not public, so for a sales.orders table the model class would become Sales::Order, controller is Sales::OrdersController, etc.

+Creates unique names when multiple foreign keys go from one table to another, such as a Flight table with keys to both a departure airport and an arrival one.

 ### 1.g.
 Autogenerate Migration Files